 Overplaying your strengths has been likened to using one tool to fix everything around the house.
 Michelle McQuaid suggests that this would inevitably result in ‘holes where you didn’t want them’.
 This is true of your character strengths as well; you don’t want to apply your strengths like they’re a blunt instrument.
 Rather, choose the appropriate strength and use it appropriately in the right context.

-Take the first step in leveraging your TOP 5!
+Take the first step to identify, and benefit from, your TOP 5 strengths!

 At Get Mentally Fit, our Programs and Services are informed by the fundamental concept of positive psychology.
 We also highly value identifying a client’s character strengths, which allows us to skillfully support them to realise the positive change they identify as their focus.
 Having facilities to establish and sustain a dialogue around character strengths affords us the luxury of customising our Strengths Circuit program.